 Cream of broccoli soup has always been one of my favorites.
 It is warm and has the best flavor.
 But, I take mine up a notice by adding cauliflower!
 YUM!!!

 This recipe was created by accident many years ago.
 I was busy cutting up veggies to place in our food crisper, while making soup.
 I tossed in the broccoli and then grabbed the cauliflower and started cutting.
 However, instead of placing into the baggie for the fridge, I accidentally tossed into the pot on the stove!

 The minute those veggies went kerplunk, I knew it was too late.
 I just continued cooking and hoped for the best.
 I was absolutely shocked at how amazing it tasted – as was my husband.
 Right there he told me that I had to make this cream of cauliflower and broccoli soup more often.

 Not only did my husband love it, but my kids did too!
 They get a delicious bowl of warm soup that tastes amazing and I love that they are eating healthy veggies too!
-This really is the best cream of broccoli cauliflower soup recipe we’ve tried.
+This really is the best broccoli cauliflower soup we’ve tried.

-TIP: You may be tempted to use frozen vegegtables, but I’d recommend you not.
+TIP: You may be tempted to use frozen vegetables but I recommend you do not.
 The fresher veggies make the soup much better.
 But, if you must use frozen, please allow them to thaw completely before adding to them to the pot.

 More delicious soups and chilis:Print

 Cream of Broccoli Cauliflower Soup Recipe

 - Total Time: 50 mins